Crown Royal: Ratings

 Crown Royal offerings have generally performed well at international spirit ratings competitions.
 For example, the basic Canadian whisky was awarded a string of five gold medals at the San Francisco World Spirits Competitions between 2005 and 2012.

-The Special Reserve received an editors choice gold award from Whisky Magazine and received ratings from 7¾ to 8¾ from three of the critics.
+The Special Reserve received an editor's choice gold award from Whisky Magazine and received ratings from 7¾ to 8¾ from three of the critics.

 Jim Murray's "Whisky Bible" named Crown Royal's Northern Harvest Rye as the World Whisky of the Year for 2016.